 A business strategy is no good if it doesn't include an action plan that outlines how and when set goals will be met.
 When establishing your action plan, make sure your steps are definite, measurable and achievable.

 Once your action plan is clear, then assign accountability for each action step and identify those that will be supporting them.
 Making an individual or team responsible for a particular task eliminates the confusion of who is responsible for what, and allows the individual/s to take pride and satisfaction in a job well done.

 KPIs are critical elements of your business strategy, as they tell you whether you're meeting your goals, vision and mission.
 Set KPIs and track them on a regular basis.
 This ensures you will have accurate updates on the progress and success of each of your projects.

 Your business strategy is essential to organizing your operations and to setting and achieving your goals.

 Once you have a business strategy in place, then you can build your marketing strategy to support it.

 Your business strategy is in place – operations are clear, staff are motivated and KPIs have been set.
 Congratulations!
 Now it's time to put marketing to work to help achieve your business goals.

 Here's what goes in a marketing strategy:

 Identify what makes your company stand out from the crowd.
-If you don’t clearly define your competitive advantage, your marketing will end up as just a lot of noise in the marketplace.
+If you don’t clearly define your competitive advantage, your marketing will end up as just a lot of noise in the marketplace because you won't have a solid message.
 Too many companies don’t realize this and end up wasting a lot of time and money.
 For tips, read How to Improve Marketing Messages with Competitive Advantage.